neuralpain/pigmentpedia/0.3.0/src/search.typ

 ///   the background color.
 /// -> content
 #let find-pigment(key, scope: none, bg: white) = {
+  if type(key) != "string" {
+    pgmt-error.key-not-str
+    return
+  }

-  // searching through `pigmentpedia` on `scope` will break the search. if scope == pigmentpedia {
+  // searching through Pigmentpedia on `scope` will break the search. if scope == pigmentpedia {
     // perform a standard search and exit the function. find-pigment(key)